Today's Articles

 Mary E. Webb

-*The birth of Mary E. Webb is celebrated on this date in 1828.
+*Mary E. Webb's birth is celebrated on this date in 1828.
 She was a Black actress and orator known for her dramatic poetry and literature readings.

 In 1845, at 17, she married Frank J. Webb.
-In Philadelphia, Mary Webb undertook voice training with a professor of elocution.
+In Philadelphia, Mary Webb undertook voice training with an elocution professor.
 She made her public debut on April 19, 1855, in the Assembly Rooms in Philadelphia, "before an audience containing a larger number of professional critics than had ever been assembled in that city," receiving unanimously favorable reviews.

 She soon gained renown for her dramatic readings of works by Shakespeare, Henry Wadsworth Longfellow, and Philip Sheridan.
 In late 1855 and 1856, Webb toured New England, where she attracted the attention of Harriet Beecher Stowe and other prominent literary abolitionists.
 Stowe was so impressed by the readings that she acted as her patron, adapting scenes from her bestselling novel Uncle Tom's Cabin expressly for Mary Webb's performance.
 One of her performances of Uncle Tom was attended by Longfellow, who wrote, "A striking scene, this Cleopatra with a white wreath in her dark hair, and a sweet, musical voice, reading to a great, unimpassioned, immovable Boston audience."